metadatacenter/cedar-artifact-library/README.md

 The `TemplateSchemaArtifact` contains a full representation of a CEDAR template.

-The `JsonSchemaArtifactReader` class also provides methods to read CEDAR element and field artifacts.
+The `JsonSchemaArtifactReader` class also provides methods to read CEDAR element, field and instance artifacts.

 ## Serializing Schema Artifacts